 - Model growing faith and reliance on God.
 Let our children see us spending time in God’s word.
 When times are tough, we show them how to lean into God.

 As far as my anger-releasing, I have been more intentional in stepping back and regrouping when I start to feel stressed.
-I’m exercising every day and spending time in His word and it’s made a huge difference.
+Exercise every day and spending time in His word make a huge difference.

 Moms, you are doing a great job!
 Your kids will turn out exactly as God needs them to.